spoorn/poeblix/README.md

 `numpy-1.22.4`, poetry will build a package with `pandas` as dependency but not with `numpy`.

-Another problem that exits is that `pyproject.toml` can contain dependencies with ranges of versions while `poetry.lock` has pinned versions.
+Another problem that exists is that `pyproject.toml` can contain dependencies with ranges of versions while `poetry.lock` has pinned versions.
 For instance, if `pyproject.toml` has as dependency `pandas = ">=1.3"` but `poetry.lock` sets `pandas-1.4.2`, poetry will build a package with the dependency